unfoldingWord/scripture-resources-rcl/src/components/parallel-scripture/ParallelScripture.md

   },{}), [verse])

   // for changing the postion of resource in scripture RCL
-  // to display the orginal language to first ORIGINAL_LANG_POSITION to first = 1 also read line no 46
+// to display the orginal language to first, ORIGINAL_LANG_POSITION = 1 also read line no 46
   // default "0" - orignal language will be displayed last const ORIGINAL_LANG_POSITION = 0;